 The ESO Supernova Planetarium & Visitor Center is a cooperation between the European Southern Observatory (ESO) and the Heidelberg Institute for Theoretical Studies (HITS).
-The building is a donation from the Klaus Tschira Stiftung (KTS), a foundation that promotes natural sciences, mathematics and computer science.
+The building is a donation from the Klaus Tschira Stiftung (KTS), a foundation that promotes natural sciences, mathematics, and computer science.
 ESO will run the facility.

 The striking building was designed by the architects Bernhardt + Partner.
 It resembles a close binary star system with one star transferring mass to its companion.
 This leads to the heavier star exploding as a supernova, briefly shining as bright as all the stars in a galaxy combined.
-The centre — aptly named the ESO Supernova — similarly shines brightly, to generate enthusiasm and passion for astronomy in the young and not-so-young alike.
+The center — aptly named the ESO Supernova — similarly shines brightly, to generate enthusiasm and passion for astronomy in the young and not-so-young alike.

-At the heart of the ESO Supernova is a digital planetarium that offers an immersive experience through the use of state-of-the-art visualisation techniques.
+At the heart of the ESO Supernova is a digital planetarium that offers an immersive experience through the use of state-of-the-art visualization techniques.
 The planetarium screens many different shows and other cultural events.
 Visitors between April and June 2018 can pick from eight planetarium shows, ranging from the award-winning The Secrets of Gravity animated film about Albert Einstein’s discoveries to the giant-screen documentary adventure Hidden Universe.

 For school classes, the ESO Supernova also offers two specially designed planetarium shows — A Tour of the Solar System and The Skies Above Us — and six workshops specially tailored to the curriculum.
 The program for visitor groups is aimed at children in kindergarten, primary school and all secondary schools.
 For teachers, the ESO Supernova offers special teacher training.

-The ESO Supernova also hosts an interactive astronomical exhibition where visitors can explore and examine real astronomical artefacts and conduct experiments to get an idea of what it means to be an astronomer, to work in science, and to discover the mysteries of the Universe.
+The ESO Supernova also hosts an interactive astronomical exhibition where visitors can explore and examine real astronomical artifacts and conduct experiments to get an idea of what it means to be an astronomer, to work in science, and to discover the mysteries of the Universe.
 The first permanent exhibition is The Living Universe, which covers the broad topic of life in the Universe.

 Highlights include: a 40-meter image of the night sky (arguably the largest in the world), a meteorite and a mirror segment from the future Extremely Large Telescope that visitors can touch, a hands-on station where visitors can build their own telescope and athletic visitors can even take a ride on a bicycle that travels at the speed of light!
 The exhibition can be experienced independently or as part of a guided tour.

-The seminar rooms on the top floor house space for lectures, workshops and conferences, while The Void on the ground floor is a central area with a unique and beautiful star-roof.
+The seminar rooms on the top floor house space for lectures, workshops, and conferences, while The Void on the ground floor is a central area with a unique and beautiful star roof.

 The ESO Supernova will be open each week between 9:00 and 17:00, Wednesdays to Fridays, and between 12:00 and 17:00 on Saturdays and Sundays.
-Free tickets can be booked online and printed out after arrival at the centre.
+Free tickets can be booked online and printed out after arrival at the center.

 All content is provided in both English and German and is completely free of charge in 2018.
-More information, including the programme and details about planning a visit, are available on the ESO Supernova website.
+More information, including the program and details about planning a visit, are available on the ESO Supernova website.